 The adjusted view orientation, $\viewo^\prime$, is the vector pointing towards the frontier point from the newly translated and rotated view position (Line 18).
 The separation distance parameter is updated in case further adjustments are required (Line 19).
 The adjustment scaling factor is doubled to prevent the magnitude of future adjustments from converging to zero as the separation distance decreases (Line 20).

 A view adjustment is terminated when the separation distance stops decreasing.
-If the adjustment started from the initial view proposal then the new view orientation, $\viewo^\prime$, is the sight line from the frontier's capturing view, as this is known to be occlusion-free (Lines 21--22).
+If the adjustment started from the initial view proposed then the new view orientation, $\viewo^\prime$, is the sight line from the frontier's capturing view, as this is known to be occlusion-free (Lines 21--22).
 The adjustment parameters are reinitialised as this \emph{switched} view is also adjusted reactively if it is unsuccessful (Lines 23--25).
-If adjustment of the switched view proposal also fails then the frontier point is considered unobservable and it is reclassified as an outlier (Lines 26--29).
+If adjustment of the switched view also fails then the frontier is reclassified as an outlier (Lines 26--29).

-The new position, $\viewp^\prime$, of an adjusted or switched view is set along the new view direction at the specified view distance (Line 30--31).
-The new view, $\viewf^\prime$, then replaces the existing one in the set of view proposals (Line 32).
+The new position, $\viewp^\prime$, of an adjusted or switched view is set at the view distance from the frontier along the new view direction (Line 30--31).
+The new view, $\viewf^\prime$, then replaces the existing one in the set of proposed views (Line 32).

-This reactive adjustment of failed views enables scene coverage to be extended beyond surface discontinuities and behind previously unseen occluding surfaces.
-It helps \gls{see} obtain highly complete observations by capturing measurements from surfaces with restricted visibility that would otherwise be unobservable.
+This reactive adjustment of failed views enables scene coverage to be extended beyond surface discontinuities and previously unseen occluding surfaces.
+It enables \gls{see} to obtain highly complete observations by capturing measurements from surfaces with restricted visibility.